 NYCEDC, in partnership with the New York City Department of City Planning (DCP) and the New York City Department of Transportation (DOT), is developing a community-driven, multi-modal Transportation Improvement Strategy for the North Shore of Staten Island.
 The strategy will examine existing conditions and projected growth, consider alternatives, and produce short-term, mid-term, and long-term recommendations to address transportation concerns.

 Staten Island's North Shore

-The Transportation Improvement Strategy will take a holistic look at how residents and visitors use different transportation modes on the North Shore.
-By analyzing how and when people use the buses, automobiles, bicycles, Staten Island Ferry, Staten Island Railroad, and other transportation options, we will be able to identify existing challenges and anticipate projected conditions associated with the nearby development projects.
-Based on these findings, the City will develop short-term, mid-term, and long-term recommendations to address these challenges.
-All suggested improvements will be consistent with the mission of Mayor de Blasio's Vision Zero initiative.
+The Transportation Improvement Strategy took a holistic look at how residents and visitors use different transportation modes on the North Shore.
+By analyzing how and when people use the buses, automobiles, bicycles, Staten Island Ferry, Staten Island Railroad, and other transportation options, we were able to identify existing challenges and anticipate projected conditions associated with the nearby development projects.
+Based on these findings, the City developed short-term, mid-term, and long-term recommendations to address these challenges.
+All suggested improvements were consistent with the mission of Mayor de Blasio's Vision Zero initiative.

-The City is taking a comprehensive look at key arteries in the North Shore and the surrounding neighborhoods, including Richmond Terrace, Bay Street, and Victory Boulevard.
+The City took a comprehensive look at key arteries in the North Shore and the surrounding neighborhoods, including Richmond Terrace, Bay Street, and Victory Boulevard.

 November – December 2015

 Present final recommendations to the community

 The New York City Department of City Planning is currently conducting a neighborhood planning effort along the Bay Street Corridor in Staten Island.
 In partnership with NYCEDC and various City agencies, the New York City Department of City Planning is taking a comprehensive look at current and future community needs to identify a broad range of strategies and investments for the Bay Street Corridor’s growth and vitality.
 For additional information, be sure to visit the Department of City Planning’s Bay Street Corridor website.